-If you have a old or cheap computer laying around you should put it to work and create yourself a nice home media server.
-In this video we will be using Ubuntu server 20.04 and PLEX to easily stream media throughout your home and even when you’re out on the go.
-Once you have everything set-up you’re not just limited to media.
-You can use this to run Nextcloud or any other server applications.
+If you have an old or cheap computer lying around, you should put it to work and create a nice home media server.
+In this video, we will use Ubuntu server 20.04 and PLEX to stream media easily throughout your home and even when you’re out on the go.
+Once you have everything set up, you’re not just limited to media.
+You can use this to run Nextcloud or any other server application.

 Installing Ubuntu on your Machine

-First, we are going to want to download and install a boot-able disk image of Ubuntu server edition onto a USB flash drive.
-If you’re on Windows I’d recommend you use RUFUS and if you’re running on a Linux machine the Popsicle USB Flasher is my go-to tool.
+First, we will want to download and install a boot-able disk image of Ubuntu server edition onto a USB flash drive.
+If you’re running Windows, I recommend you use RUFUS, and if you’re running on a Linux machine, the Popsicle USB Flasher is my go-to tool.

 Download Ubuntu Server Edition

-Once the disk image has been flashed onto the USB you are going to want to boot into that USB.
-Depending on your hardware you are going to need to hit a key to get into your boot when when the manufacturer splash screen has displayed.
+Once the disk image has been flashed onto the USB, you will want to boot into that USB.
+Depending on your hardware, you will need to hit a key to get into your boot when the manufacturer splash screen has displayed.

-Once booted in you’re going to want to run though the Ubuntu server setup.
-This is fairly straight forward.
+Once booted in, you’ll want to run through the Ubuntu server setup, which is fairly straightforward.

-2. Select ‘ Continue without updating ’, we will update the system later.
+- Select ‘ Continue without updating ’.
+We will update the system later.

-4. Select your network adapter.
+- Select your network adapter.
 Ensure you have a valid connection and IP address.
-Since this is going to be used as a server I’d recommend using a direct Ethernet connection.
-This will make this way easier.
+Since this is going to be used as a server, I recommend using a direct Ethernet connection.
+This will make the process easier.

-7. Select the disk you’d like to use.
-For this demonstration we will be using the entire disk and deselecting the LVM group option.
-You will be able to see a summery of the file system changes.
+- Select the disk you’d like to use.
+For this demonstration, we will use the entire disk and deselect the LVM group option.
+You will see a summary of the file system changes.

-From here you’re going to want to remove the USB drive and restart your Ubuntu server.
-After the first boot you’re going to want to login with the user and password your created when setting up the machine.
-Once you’re in run the commands to update your system.
+From here, you’ll want to remove the USB drive and restart your Ubuntu server.
+After the first boot, you’ll want to log in with the user and password you created when setting up the machine.
+Once you’re in, run the commands to update your system.

-When booted into server run apt update commands
+When booted into the server, run apt update commands

 sudo apt-get update